Blackvblue/aptos-core/developer-docs-site/docs/tutorials/validator-node/index.md

         <div class="circle">2</div>
     </div>
     <div>
-        <div class="step-title">Slurm orchestrator</div>
+        <div class="step-title">Install the node and start the node in Test mode</div>
-        <div class="step-caption">The orchestrator software <a class="reference external" href="https://slurm.schedmd.com/quickstart.html">Slurm</a> is installed and is running on all the CPU nodes: on the chief node and on all the worker nodes.
-The coordination between the CS system and the nodes in the CS cluster is performed by the orchestrator software Slurm. </div>
+        <div class="step-caption">Follow the detailed node installation steps in the below section: <a href="http://localhost:3000/tutorials/validator-node/index#setting-up-a-node-for-ait-2">Setting up a node for AIT-2</a>. <strong>Make sure to set your node in the Test mode.</strong> Instructions are provided in the node installation sections. </div>
     </div>
 </div>
 <div class="step">